On community structure validation in real networks: Applications

-We then employ a 1-tailed implementation of NEAT to compute the relative indices $R_{UCSV}(\mathcal{P}_i|\mathcal{G}_j)$ as defined in Section \ref{sec:CSV} $\forall i,j \in \{1,\dots,30\}, i\neq j$.
-This way we obtain a $30 \times 30$ matrix $R$ such that $R_{ij}=R_{UCSV}(\mathcal{P}_i|\mathcal{G}_j)$ .
-In order to have a general picture of the tissues similarity, we build a similarity matrix $S= \left( R + R^T \right)/2$, derive the corresponding distance matrix $D=1-S$ and apply a complete-linkage clustering over $D$.
-The dendrogram resulting from the clustering is represented in Figure \ref{fig:dendogram} in circular layout.
-We discriminate among 13 clusters, highlighted in different colours.
-3 of these clusters consist of isolated tissues (testis, skin and cartilage).
-Among the other clusters, note that one cluster exclusively comprises all cerebral tissues considered in the analysis (cerebrum, cerebellum, mid brain and brain stem) and another the only two striated muscles (heart and skeletal muscle) involved in this study.
+Ideally, one could expect gene networks associated to tissues that share similar structure or function to be more similar with each other and, thus, to obtain as a result higher $R_{CSV}$s and similarities for such tissues so that, in the end, most of the clusters displayed in the dendrogram would reflect analogies in tissues' structure and function.
+Indeed, this intuition seems corroborated (at least in part) by the results in Figure \ref{fig:dendogram}: for example, one cluster exclusively comprises all the cerebral tissues considered in the analysis (cerebrum, cerebellum, mid brain and brain stem), and one the only two striated muscles (heart and skeletal muscle) involved in the study.
 Moreover, the reproductive system female organs (mammary gland, uterus and ovary) are linked together in the same cluster, and the two tissues from the lower digestive system (colon and intestine) form together a unique cluster.
-Other associations can be the starting point of future discussion within the life science community to give an insight into tissues similarity.
+Although a biological interpretation of these results is beyond the scope of this paper, overall we can observe that CSV tends to find higher similarities between graphs corresponding to tissues with structural or functional similarities, in line with our initial expectations.